 Obviously this category doesn't really apply here, but it will come into its own in future novels

-Working in an office for a living is crap, whilst selling sewing machines in a not altogether honourable way is much more fun, and you get tons more loving with the ladies!
+Working in an office for a living is crap, whilst selling sewing machines in a not altogether honourable way is much more fun, and you get to meet an awful lot more ladies that way!

 A magical 10 for Stanley's debut….nothing else will do